Pittsburgh Steelers vs. Cincinnati Bengals NFL Week 3 Odds, Plays and Insights for September 26, 2021

-Pittsburgh Steelers vs. Cincinnati Bengals NFL Week 3 Odds, Plays and Insights

-AFC North foes meet when the Pittsburgh Steelers (1-1) host the Cincinnati Bengals (1-1) on Sunday, September 26, 2021 at Heinz Field.
-Pittsburgh is favored by 4.5 points.
-The total has been set at 44.5 points for this game.
+The Cincinnati Bengals (1-1) are 3-point underdogs in a road AFC North matchup with the Pittsburgh Steelers (1-1) on Sunday, September 26, 2021 at Heinz Field.
+The game has an over/under of 44 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.